neofenixlive/pilha/README.md

 1 - Introduction.
 --------------------------------------------------
-&ensp;  Pilha is a lightweight and embeddable scripting language, focused on stack manipulation and supports procedural programming.
+&ensp;  Pilha is a lightweight and embeddable scripting language, focused on stack manipulation and supports procedural programming.\
 &ensp;  Pilha is written as a C library, with a minimal set of structs and functions for embedded and fast use.

 2 - Concepts.
 --------------------------------------------------
-&ensp;  2.1 - Default type.
+&ensp;  2.1 - Default type.\
 &emsp;    All values are, by default, 32-bit integers.

-&ensp;  2.2 - Data stack.
+&ensp;  2.2 - Data stack.\
 &emsp;    The data stack is a list of values.
-&emsp;    You can push a value as the last element and pop the last element as a value.
+You can push a value as the last element and pop the last element as a value.

-&ensp;  2.3 - Call stack.
+&ensp;  2.3 - Call stack.\
 &emsp;    The call stack is a separate stack used by call and return for sub-routine support.

-&ensp;  2.4 - Variables.
+&ensp;  2.4 - Variables.\
 &emsp;    Variables are key-to-value pairs in a table.
 You can store values to keys and load values from keys.

-&ensp;  2.5 - Targets.
+&ensp;  2.5 - Targets.\
 &emsp;    Targets are variables identified by a colon used for control flow support.

-&ensp;  2.6 - Error handling.
+&ensp;  2.6 - Error handling.\
-&emsp;    If you write an invalid command or try to read an unknown file, you'll get an error at compile time.
+&emsp;    If you write an invalid command or try to read an unknown file, you'll get an error at compile time.\
-&emsp;    If you try to pop an empty stack or try to return without a call, you'll get an error at run time.
+&emsp;    If you try to pop an empty stack or try to return without a call, you'll get an error at run time.\
 &emsp;    Trying to use an undefined variable or dividing by 0 returns 0 instead of getting an error message.